MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/what-is-tfvc.md

 ## Team Foundation Version Control

-Team Foundation Version Control (TFVC) is a centralized version control system.
-Typically, team members have only one version of each file on their dev machines.
+TFVC is a centralized version control system.
+Typically, team members have only one version of each file on their development machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.

 TFVC lets you apply [granular permissions](../../organizations/security/permissions.md) and restrict access down to a file level.
 Because your team checks all its work into Team Foundation Server, you can easily audit changes and identify which user checked in a [changeset](find-view-changesets.md).
 By using [compare](compare-files.md) and [annotate](view-file-changes-using-annotate.md) you can identify the exact changes that they made.